Đề số 9 ôn thi Anh Chuyên vào 10 CNN

 • There is no difference between natural diesel fuel made from petroleum and the artificial kind made from alcohol and vegetable oil.

-Choose the correct sentence that best combines each pair of sentences in the following question.
+Choose the sentence that best combines this pair of sentences.

 The substance is very toxic.
 Protective clothing must be worn at all times.